 Welcome to the Youth Services department!
 The Children’s and the Young Adult areas that comprise the Youth Services Department are both located on the second floor.
-The Youth Services collection features books, magazines, comic books, graphic novels, manga, reference materials, puppets, puzzles, and audio books.
-There are Internet computers/word processing workstations available for use, in addition to computer catalogs.
+The Youth Services collection features books, magazines, comic books, graphic novels, manga, reference materials, puppets, puzzles, audio books, flashcards, launchpads, robots, sewing machines, electronics kits & other tech toys.
+There are Internet computers/word processing workstations, a scanner, and a Cricut machine available for use, in addition to computer catalogs.
 Upcoming Youth Events are listed in the calendar.
-The Youth Services Department is staffed by July Siebecker, Children’s/Youth Services Librarian, and Olivia Chartrand, Children's Department Assistant.
-You can reach the children's department by phone at 413-583-3408 ext.
-11.
+The Youth Services Department is staffed by July Siebecker, Children’s/Youth Services Librarian and Kristin Santos, Youth Room Assistant.
+You can reach the Youth Room by phone at 413-583-3408 ext.
+3.

 With 134 interactive nonfiction ebooks at the K-2 level, 498 for grade K-5 and 384 for grades 3-8

 AV2 fiction titles for grades K-6.
 The program features celebrated children’s titles, read aloud by professional narrators, showcasing timeless tales of mystery, suspense, adventure

 Beginning readers can get the full benefit of optic read-alongs with the 170 digital titles available through EyeDiscover.
 Each title is read aloud by a professional narrator, allowing beginning readers to listen at their own pace.

 Databases for Teens

 - I will not give out personal information such as my address, telephone number, parents’ work address/telephone number, or the name and location of my school without my parents’ permission.

 I will tell my parents right away if I come across any information that makes me feel uncomfortable.